-If you have fine hair, you'll know that styling can be tricky, waves tend to fall out and you just don't have enough hair to work with.
-But with some smart hacks and some expert-approved products, you'll be able to style your hair with the best of them.
+If you have fine hair, you'll know that styling can be tricky, waves tend to fall out, and you just don't have enough hair to work with.
+But with some smart hacks and a few expert-approved products (thanks Laura Rugetti and Gretchen Friese) you'll be able to style your hair with the best of them.
 In fact, plenty of A-list stars have fine hair, so we've looked to these women to inspire your next hairstyle.
-From Emma Stone's tousled bun to Alexa Chung's half updo, we've rounded up 12 fine-haired celebrities who know how to rock a great hairstyle.
+From Emma Stone's tousled bun to Alexa Chung's half updo, these 20 hairstyles can show anyone with fine hair how to rock a great look.

 Keep scrolling to open up a world of hairstyle ideas for fine hair.